ErickMMuniz/logseq-notes/pages/Books.deepLearningByIanGoodfellow.md

 	- (PG.
 166) Learning in deep neural networks requires computing the gradients of complicated functions.
 	- (PG.
 168) The activation function $g$ is typically chosen to be a function that is applied element-wise, with $h_i = g(x^{T} W_{:,i} = c_{i} )$.
 In modern neural networks, the default recommendation is to use the **rectified linear unit**, or #ReLU (Jarrett et al, 2009; Nair and Hinton, 2010: Glorot et al., 2011a).
 	- (PG.
 171) The converge point of gradient descent depends on the initial values of parameters.
-	-
+	- (PG.
+171) The largest difference between the linear models we have see so far and neural networks is that -
 	-
 	-